Expensify/slate/source/index.html.md

 Welcome to the documentation for the Expensify Integration Server.
 This is designed to give you all the information you need to integrate with Expensify.
 You will find information on how to programmatically download expense report data for analysis or insertion into your accounting package, provision accounts for new hires, and much more.

+While the API is a self-serve tool, we have compiled some customer FAQs in [ExpensifyHelp](https://help.expensify.com/expensify-classic/hubs/connections/Expensify-API).

 # Authentication

 To use the API, you will need to generate API credentials.